Attending to the entire person, not just

 games or competition.
 I use my understanding of math, science, and engineering to

 that end.
-Should the learner have the same orientation, and thus perhaps not be overly engaged
+Should the learner have the a similar orientation, and thus perhaps not be overly drawn to the ubiquitous robot "wars/games" or the like, my orientation may prove both connective and validating.

-Focus on the memorization of formulas and "Teach
+Focus on rote memorization of formulas and repetitive "grilling and drilling".

 Conceptually separate the "intellect" of the learner from vast